Sask. looks to open primary care clinics run by nurse practitioners

 "By creating more opportunities for nurse practitioners throughout the health care system, we can improve access to primary health care services for Saskatchewan patients and their families."

-When it comes to healthcare access in rural, regional, and northern communities, the provincial government said 25 new nurse practitioners will be created over the next year under the Saskatchewan Health Authority (SHA).
+When it comes to healthcare access in rural, regional, and northern communities, the provincial government said 25 new nurse practitioner positions will be created over the next year under the Saskatchewan Health Authority (SHA).

 According to the province, the Ministry of Health will collaborate with the SHA, the Saskatchewan Association of Nurse Practitioners, and other key stakeholders to implement these initiatives effectively.